YS8610/matcha_express_react/matcha-frontend/README.md

-when location is set to 0, 0 , backend will give error that longtitude and latitude are needed (checked) backend not getting the correct ip for location (checked) need to enforce that new user to enter location coordinate (checked) online status either backend or frontend blocked message log to be labelled conversation needs to set max text backend to check for blocked user and excluding it from the search
+when location is set to 0, 0 , backend will give error that longtitude and latitude are needed (checked) backend not getting the correct ip for location (checked) need to enforce that new user to enter location coordinate (checked) online status either backend or frontend (checked) blocked message log to be labelled conversation needs to set max text backend to check for blocked user and excluding it from the search